SJSU-CS-systems-group/piman/README.md

 Finally, add the ```grafana.service``` file or code next to the ```monitoring.service``` file you created for monitoring and run the service.
 If all paths are correct, the service should run.

+#### Note: Make sure to update paths in case you are running these files from your own directories

 #### Now your VM is ready to send the monitoring data to Grafana

 ### Running Dashboard